Meet the team

 • Creates greater awareness of knowledge exchange and impact (KEI) activities both within the LSE and at an individual level through KEI projects funded by the Higher Education Innovation Fund (HEIF) and the ESRC Impact Accelerator Account.

-Meet the Research Governance and Impact Team
+Meet the Research Governance and Culture Team

 Jo Hemmings 2023 update

-Jo oversees the work of the Research Governance and Impact Team, which broadly focuses on supporting the research environment for academic colleagues.
+Jo oversees the work of the Research Governance and Culture Team, which broadly focuses on supporting the research environment for academic colleagues.
 She manages the School's submission to the Research Excellence Framework (REF) on behalf of the REF Strategy Committee and supports the team’s work on research ethics, research integrity and knowledge exchange and impact (KEI).

 Jo joined Research and Innovation in 2000 and has overseen the School’s submissions to four national research exercises to date.
 Jo has a BA in English from the University of Liverpool and an MA in Renaissance Studies from Birkbeck.